taroken6/conveyor/docs/tutorial/schema.rst

             type: (AG**) str # Database type of OneToOne, OneToMany, ManyToMany, or ManyToOne
             target: (AG) str # modelName of the target of the relationship
             backref: (AG) str # name of relationship on the targets side
-            tableFields: (R) [] # List of fields on the target model to display when displaying a table on the detail page }
+            tableFields: (R) [str] # List of fields on the target model to display when displaying a table on the detail page }
           choices: (AG) Obj { # If this is a choice field, maps out values & their labels 'choice_value' : 'choice_label'
           }
           choiceOrder: (AG) [str] # Order of 'choices' appearing in Enum field
           displayConditions: (O) {
-            detail: () => # A function that evaluates to true or false to determines if the field will display on a detail page
+            detail: # A function that evaluates to true or false to determines if the field will display on a detail page
-            index: () => # A function that evaluates to true or false to determines if the field will display in an index table
+            index: # A function that evaluates to true or false to determines if the field will display in an index table
-            create: () => # A function that evaluates to true or false to determine if the field will display on a create page
+            create: # A function that evaluates to true or false to determine if the field will display on a create page },
-          },
           hideable: (O) bool # If table component can be hidden, have 'hide' button
           disabled: (O) bool or function # Whether field should be disabled or not,
-          disabledDropDown: (O) func # filters out or disables drop down options,
+          disabledDropDown: (O) function # filters out or disables drop down options,
-          sortable: (C) bool or func # Whether the given field should be sortable on tables (can be set on table lvl as well)
+          sortable: (C) bool or function # Whether the given field should be sortable on tables (can be set on table lvl as well)
-          filterable: (C) bool or func # Whether the given field should be filterable on tables (can be set on table lvl as well)
+          filterable: (C) bool or function # Whether the given field should be filterable on tables (can be set on table lvl as well)
           editable: (C) bool or function # Whether the given field should be editable
           showDetail: (C) bool or function # Whether the given field should be displayed on the detail page
           showIndex: (C) bool or function # Whether the given field should be displayed on the index page